Freshwater, Queensland: History

 A rice mill was established on the Lower Freshwater Creek and was being successfully operated by local man, Joseph Kipling in 1891.
 Chinese farmers grew rice in the adjacent fields.

 Freshwater Provisional School opened on 20 August 1896.
 On 1 January 1909, it became Freshwater State School.
-Due to low students numbers, it closed on August 1918 but re-opened on 21 September 1923.
+Due to low students numbers, it closed in August 1918 but re-opened on 21 September 1923.

 Freshwater Post Office opened by April 1925 (a receiving office, earlier named Stratford, had been open from 1897).

 Mason Memorial Methodist Church opened on Saturday 8 April 1939.
-It was called the Mason Memorial church because of the £60 pound bequest left by the late Mrs Mason to build the church.
+It was called the Mason Memorial church because of the £60 bequest left by the late Mrs Mason to build the church.
 It is at 25 Vallely Street (16.8815°S 145.7119°E) and is now in private ownership in use as a house.

 On Sunday 20 November 1938, Bishop John Heavey officially opened and blessed the new Sacred Heart Catholic Church.